 Besides the way more famous Hi-Res Adventures series from On-Line Systems (later Sierra On-Line).
 On-Line systems also released a few sports games and a cribbage game in 1980/1981 in the Hi-Res series.

-It’s hard to establish a chronologically line of publishing dates with these early games, but I think this one might be Sierra’s around 6th released title since it’s founding in 1979.
+It’s hard to establish a chronological line of publishing dates with these early games, but I think this one might be Sierra’s around 6th released title since it’s founding in 1979.

 Hi-Res Football was created by founder of On-Line Systems, Ken Williams and developer Jay Sullivan.

-The graphics were pretty simplistic but it did feature a great title screen, very much in the same style as many of the other early Hi-Res releases.
+The graphics were pretty simple but it did feature a great title screen, very much in the same style as many of the other early Hi-Res releases.